 When you're looking to update your home's decor, you may need just a little help to pull a room or a project together.
 Though decorators were once considered a privilege of the rich, hiring a professional can be affordable and may even help save money in the long run.

-Below are some tips to help you get the most for your money when working with a pro.
+Here are some tips to help you get the most for your money when working with a pro.

-Their services are often free, and though the products are not, many times these staff members can authorize discounts or know of upcoming sales that will help you with your budget.
+Home Depot, IKEA, furniture stores, and other retail outlets have experts on staff that will help you incorporate their products into your design.
+Their services are often free, though the products are not.
+Yet, many times these staff members can authorize discounts or know of upcoming sales that will help you stay within your budget.

-You'll have to do the rest of the work (the painting, picture hanging, reupholstering, etc) but with a great plan, half of the work is done and you'll be well on your way toward your end result.
+You'll have to do the rest of the work (the painting, picture hanging, reupholstering, etc).
+However, with a great plan, half of the work is done and you'll be well on your way toward your end result.